-The ADV7612 features RAM that can store an E-EDID.
-This internal E-EDID feature can be used for both HDMI Port A and Port B.
+The ADV7611 features a RAM that can store an E-EDID.
+This internal E-EDID feature can be used for the HDMI port.
+It is also possible to use an external device storage for the E-EDID data.

-The following controls are provided to enable the internal E-EDID for each of the two HDMI ports.
+The following controls are provided to enable the internal E-EDID for the HDMI port.